 \subsection{Monaural speech separation for anechoic clean mixture}

-\paragraph{Dataset and evaluation metrics} We used WSJ0-2/3/4/5mix~\cite{hershey_deep_2016, isik_single-channel_2016, nachmani_voice_2020} as the most basic and popular dataset to benchmark single-channel anechoic speech separation, which have 20,000, 5,000 and 3,00 two-speaker mixtures in its training, validation, and testset where the speakers are also partitioned.
-The clean speech sources are from the WSJ0 corpus.
-The source signals are fully overlapped in an utterance and their signal power level are uniformly sampled from the range $[-5,5]$dB.
-We used `min' configuration and sample rate of 8kHz.
-As a evaluation metrics, we used scale-invariant signal-to-noise ratio improvement (SI-SNRi)~\cite{luo_conv-tasnet_2019} and signal-to-distortion ratio improvement (SDRi)~\cite{roux_sdr_2019}. \paragraph{Model Configuration and Training} As the task does not contain reverberations, the TF context window for correlations and filter estimation is set to $(\tilde{L}, \tilde{I})=(3,3)$.
-STFT was computed using a Hanning window with a length of 128 and a hop of 64.
+\paragraph{Dataset and evaluation metrics} We used WSJ0-2/3/4/5mix~\cite{hershey_deep_2016, isik_single-channel_2016, nachmani_voice_2020} as the most basic and popular dataset to benchmark single-channel anechoic speech separation, which have 20,000, 5,000 and 3,00 two-speaker mixtures in its training, validation, and test sets where the speakers are also partitioned.
+The clean speech sources were from the WSJ0 corpus.
+The source signals were fully overlapped in an utterance, and their signal power level were uniformly sampled from the range $[-5,5]$dB.
+We used the `min' configuration and a sampling rate of 8kHz.
+As evaluation metrics, we used scale-invariant signal-to-noise ratio improvement (SI-SNRi)~\cite{luo_conv-tasnet_2019} and signal-to-distortion ratio improvement (SDRi)~\cite{roux_sdr_2019}. \paragraph{Model Configuration and Training} As the task does not contain reverberations, the TF context window for correlations and filter estimation was set to $(\tilde{L}, \tilde{I})=(3,3)$.
+STFT was computed using a Hanning window with a length of 128 samples and a hop of 64 samples.
 We tested three model configurations: \begin{itemize}

-\item SR-CorrNet-S: $C=96, C_h=256, B_E=2, B_D=4$ \item SR-CorrNet-B: $C=128, C_h=384, B_E=2, B_D=4$ \item SR-CorrNet-L: $C=192, C_h=512, B_E=3, B_D=6$ \end{itemize} The number of head and the kernel size in TF module and speaker module are commonly set to 4 and 3.
-For evaluation of WSJ0-2mix alone, we used fixed split module ($K=2$) while dynamic split is employed based on SR-CorrNet-B for the extended (WSJ0-2/3/4/5mix) experiment.
+\item SR-CorrNet-S: $C=96, C_h=256, B_E=2, B_D=4$ \item SR-CorrNet-B: $C=128, C_h=384, B_E=2, B_D=4$ \item SR-CorrNet-L: $C=192, C_h=512, B_E=3, B_D=6$ \end{itemize} The number of heads and the kernel size in the TF module and speaker module were commonly set to 4 and 3, respectively.
+For evaluation of WSJ0-2mix alone, we used fixed split module ($K=2$) while dynamic split was employed on SR-CorrNet-B for the extended (WSJ0-2/3/4/5mix) experiment.

 The models were trained with permutation invariance training (PIT)~\cite{kolbaek_multitalker_2017}.
-For training, 4 s utterance segments are used with batch size of 1 and 8 kHz sampling rate.
+For training, 4-s utterance segments were used with a batch size of 1 and a 8 kHz sampling rate.
 For the objective function, we used SI-SNR~\cite{luo_conv-tasnet_2019} as